qanhnn12/8-Week-SQL-Challenge/Case Study #8 - Fresh Segments/Solution/A. Data Exploration and Cleansing.md

 There are 188 `month_year` values that are before `created_at` values.
 However, it may be the case that those 188 `created_at` values were created at the same month as `month_year` values.
-The reason is because `month_year` values were set on the first date of the month by default (Q1).
+The reason is because `month_year` values were set on the first date of the month by default in Question 1.

 To check that, we turn the `create_at` to the first date of the month: